scriptrdotio/howto/config/create_subdomain.md

-# How to customize the URL of my API?
+# How to customize the URL of my API (create a sub-domain)?

 Scriptr.io allows you to create a **sub-domain** for your account to customize the generic URL prefix used to invoke your APIs (api.scriptrapps.io).
 Hence, if you are building a smart farming application for example, then you might like your URL to be smartfarming.scriptrapps.io.